The Evidence Gap: Why Most GTM Strategies Fail

 The US management consulting market is $470B with 5 million firms.
 No one holds >1% share.
 In a market this fragmented, specialization isn't optional — it's survival.

-70.3% of IT security consultants are sole proprietors.
+More than two-thirds of IT security consultants are sole proprietors.
 The middle of the cybersecurity advisory market is empty — and that's where category creation happens.

 A consulting firm tried to 'systematize' by creating templates.
 It didn't work.
 Templates are containers — methodology is content.
 The gap between your best work and your standard work should be zero.